Goats sleep

 Also, ensure you change them regularly to avoid them getting soiled, which may lead to the growth of harmful bacteria and worms in a very soiled state.
 This is because goats can defecate waste where they sleep, so the bedding needs to be changed regularly for optimum health.

+Apart from the warm shelter these beddings provide, they also create a nutrient-filled environment, which means the goats can feed and lie on them.
 Also, one more important aspect to look out for when making bedding for goats is ventilation.
 Ensure the place is not covered up to prevent ventilation, as these will make them uncomfortable as they sleep.

 Goats are one animal you can hardly catch sleeping.
-Just like humans, they sleep lying on their sides to enable them to get up to escape from danger quickly.
+Just like us, they sleep lying on their sides to enable them to get up to escape from danger quickly.
 Ensure you provide a comfortable, clean, secure place to help your goats get enough sleep.